CDLUC3/ezid/templates/doc/apidoc.2.rst

 **Using curl to request a download**

-A batch download can easily be requested with the curl_ command line tool.
+A batch download can easily be requested with the curl_ `\ `:ext-icon: command line tool.
 Use curl's "-d" option to specify parameters, and use the https form of the request URL to securely send authentication credentials.
 For example:

 .. parsed-literal::